🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-What separates traders who generate reliable returns from those treading water hinges primarily on disciplined methodology rather than forecasting ability alone.
-This guide outlines the core habits that successful market participants employ throughout their trading day.
+What separates traders who generate steady returns from those who merely tread water—or suffer losses—is rarely about forecasting ability alone.
+The real distinction lies in disciplined methodology and systematic execution.
+This guide outlines the core routines that successful market participants follow in their daily operations.

 Before Entering Any Position

-• Articulate your edge: What information or insight gives you an advantage that most other participants lack?
-Commit this to a single sentence before you commit capital.
+• Articulate your edge: What insight gives you an advantage over the broader market?
+Commit this reasoning to a single sentence before committing capital.

-• Check the spread: Will the gap between buying and selling prices consume your expected profit margin?
+• Check the spread: Does the gap between buy and sell prices remain tight enough that your informational advantage can overcome trading friction?

-• Calculate position size: Apply the half-Kelly approach.
-Never risk more than 5% of total capital on a single bet, regardless of confidence level.
+• Calculate position size: Apply the half-Kelly approach to sizing.
+Never risk more than 5% of total capital in any single trade, regardless of confidence level.

 During Position Management

-• Update on new information: When significant events materialise (speeches, economic statistics, breaking news), recalculate your forecast and decide whether to increase, maintain, or reduce exposure.
+• Update on new information: As material events unfold (speeches, economic data, announcements), revise your forecast and determine whether to increase exposure, maintain your stake, or close the trade.

 After Each Market Resolves

-• Record everything: Timestamp, market identifier, your estimated likelihood, entry price, final outcome, and realised gain or loss
+• Record everything: Document the settlement date, market identifier, your forecast, your entry price, the final outcome, and your gain or loss.

-• Score your calibration: When you assigned 70% odds to outcomes, did those outcomes actually occur roughly 70% of the time?
+• Score your calibration: Did events you assessed as 70% probable actually occur roughly 70% of the time?

-• Categorize by market type: Do your results show stronger performance in geopolitical markets versus technology versus athletic competitions?
+• Categorize by market type: Do you demonstrate stronger returns in geopolitical markets versus technology versus athletics?

-• Review your losers honestly: Did the loss stem from flawed reasoning, or did sound analysis simply encounter unfavourable randomness?
+• Review your losers honestly: Did the loss stem from flawed reasoning, or was it simply an unlucky outcome despite sound methodology?

 Weekly Review Routine